varya/helsinkijs-2015/index.md

 ## How to make it work
 {: .make-do }

-Make developers create separate page for every single component, write tests for every component and introduce infrastructure.
+Developers make a separate page for every single component, fix them every time they change code, write tests for each and make testing infrastructure.

 ![](pictures/do-what-they-want.png){: .image .next }